fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 #### Technical setup

 You will need one setup of the online shop software per group.
-See the [Presta Classroom Project](https://github.com/fitforecommerce/presta-classroom.git) for an easy way to set up multiple online shops at once.
+See the [PrestaClassroom Project](https://github.com/fitforecommerce/presta-classroom.git) for an easy way to set up multiple online shops at once.

 ## Lesson materials - students